Group Testing: An Information Theory Perspective: Sublinear-time algorithms

 \subsubsection{Overview of results}

 There are three variations of GROTESQUE with different guarantees on the number of tests and decoding time, corresponding to the fully adaptive, two-stage adaptive, and nonadaptive settings.
-We first summarize the respective performance guarantees, and then give an overview of the algorithms themselves. \begin{theorem} There exists an adaptive variant of GROTESQUE using $O(\log n)$ stages of adaptivity that achieves vanishing error probability, performs $O(k \log n)$ tests and requires $O(k \log n)$ decoding time. \end{theorem} Observe that this result attains the best scaling laws possible when $k = \Theta(n^{\alpha})$ with $\alpha < 1$.
-In particular, the algorithm achieves a positive rate; however, the rate itself may be low according to the existing proof, which does not optimize the constant factors. \begin{theorem} There exists a nonadaptive variant of GROTESQUE that achieves vanishing error probability with $O(k \log n \, \log k)$ tests and $O(k(\log n + \log^2 k))$ decoding time. \end{theorem} Observe that the number of tests matches that of SAFFRON up to constant factors.
+We first summarize the respective performance guarantees, and then give an overview of the algorithms themselves. \begin{theorem} There exists an adaptive variant of GROTESQUE using $O(\log n)$ stages of adaptivity that achieves vanishing error probability, performs $O(k \log n)$ tests, and requires $O(k \log n)$ decoding time. \end{theorem} Observe that this result gives optimal scaling laws when $k = \Theta(n^{\alpha})$ with $\alpha < 1$.
+In particular, the algorithm achieves a positive rate in this regime; however, the rate itself may be low according to the existing proof, which does not optimize the constant factors. \begin{theorem} There exists a nonadaptive variant of GROTESQUE that achieves vanishing error probability with $O(k \log n \, \log k)$ tests and $O(k(\log n + \log^2 k))$ decoding time. \end{theorem} Observe that the number of tests matches that of SAFFRON up to constant factors.
 In particular, although the rate is zero, the scaling laws are only a log factor away from optimality.
 While it may seem unusual for the number of tests to exceed the decoding time (e.g., when $k = O(\log n)$), the idea is that the algorithm can `adaptively' decide which test outcomes to observe, and ultimately leave some tests unobserved.
-(We implicitly assume that fetching the result of a given test can be done in constant time.)

 \begin{theorem} A two-stage adaptive variant of GROTESQUE achieves vanishing error probability with $O(k(\log n + \log^2 k))$ tests and $O(k(\log n + \log^2 k))$ decoding time. \end{theorem} This result improves on the number of tests used by the nonadaptive algorithm, and achieves a positive rate whenever $\log^2 k = O(\log n)$.
 Note, however, that this condition is not satisfied in the regime $k = \Theta(n^\alpha)$ (with $\alpha \in (0,1)$), which has been the focus of most of this monograph.